guanjue/S3V2_IDEAS_ESMP/install.md

 ###
 ### Operating System are as follows:
 ```
-The pipeline needs to be run on a linux-64 operating system.
+The pipeline needs to be run on a linux-64 operating system with at least 8GB memory to run.
 For users without access to the linux-64 system, people can use the Docker to set up a Operating System environment to run the pipeline.
 We have tested this pipeline in different linux-64 operating systems.
 The pipeline can be run on, but not limited to, the following two version of the linux-64 systems:

 (1)
 LSB Version:	:base-4.0-amd64:base-4.0-noarch:core-4.0-amd64:core-4.0-noarch:graphics-4.0-amd64:graphics-4.0-noarch:printing-4.0-amd64:printing-4.0-noarch